 Victims of truck accidents caused by tire blowouts may be entitled to compensation for their damages.
-Contact attorneys Neal Davis and Jed Silverman to learn more about your rights in a trucking accident.
+Contact attorney Neal Davis to learn more about your rights in a trucking accident.

 We've all seen them: the remains of blown out tires on the side of the road.
 Debris from tire blowouts have become a common sight along highways and interstates, and a majority of blowouts originate from semi trucks, 18-wheelers and tractor trailers.
 While most tire blowouts are purely accidental, some can be the result of negligence.

 If you've been injured in a truck accident caused by a blowout tire, you may have the right to file a lawsuit to collect compensation.
-Attorneys Neal Davis and Jed Silverman are prepared to help you through the legal process.
+Attorney Neal Davis is prepared to help you through the legal process.
 During your free consultation, we'll listen to your story, examine the evidence, and determine how we can help.

 Let us take care of your truck accident case and help you on the road to recovery.
 Contact us today.